-Information Technology (or IT as it’s widely known to date) may seem like an outdated hybrid industry, since most people actually talk about “information” and “technology” as sole elements in colloquialism; however, there’s still plenty growth for this industry to surprise ourselves and for this behalf it should not be weird the upcoming trend among IT majors: spend resources in re-training their staff rather than hiring new personnel.
+Information Technology (or IT as it’s widely known to date) may seem like an outdated hybrid industry, since most people talk about “information” and “technology” as sole elements in colloquialism; however, there’s still plenty growth for this industry to surprise ourselves and for this behalf, it should not be weird the upcoming trend among IT majors: spend resources in re-training their staff rather than hiring new personnel.

-International or technological barriers?
+International or Technological Barriers?

 With the latest announcements by newly appointed president Donald Trump on appealing to US-based workers for most industries, with particular emphasis in the IT industry, we can surely label this as a game-changer, considering that most of the crew members working in Silicon Valley are immigrants.

 Therefore, many markets abroad are suffering the first impact of what can be labeled as panic as a consequence of these statements, being India perhaps the most affected country overall.

 Putting aside immigration policies, Artificial Intelligence is also another aspect IT professionals have been dealing with for quite some time, facing the monster they created themselves.
 As many jobs known to date are prone to be replaced in a short span thanks to the advantages of automation, leading the path for humans to adapt to different kinds of jobs that will inevitably require a higher input on creative thinking, creativity, and different ways to approach human-machine interaction.

 So, why are industries making their efforts in training their staff rather than hiring newly updated personnel?

 Imagine what would happen if industries just decided that the human workforce is as disposable as faulty machinery… insane, right?
 Many people would end up in the streets, without any possible job proposal unless they renounce their current wages for applying to less qualified jobs, only leading to wasting an immense amount of knowledge acquired by those newly unemployed people.

 In-office Training Seems to Be the Answer